microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaObjectByObjectId.md

  [<CommonParameters>]
 ```
 ## Description
-retrieves the objects specified by the ObjectIds parameter
+Retrieves the objects specified by the ObjectIds parameter

 ## Examples